rajiv256/rajiv256.github.io/index.md

 ## Research Interests

--   **Biomolecular Computing**: What kind of information processing capabilities does a bag of reacting biomolecules (e.g., dna, rna) possess?
+-   Biomolecular Computing: What kind of information processing capabilities does a bag of reacting biomolecules (e.g., dna, rna) possess?
--   **Biochemical Learning**: Can we make these systems to be adaptive and operate autonomously?
+-   Biochemical Learning: Can we make these systems to be adaptive and operate autonomously?

 ## Timeline